COMHIS/comhis-ansible/README.md

 # Prequisites

-Run ansible-galaxy install -r requirements.yml to install role dependencies.
+First, install Ansible and some required libraries, for example by running `pip install -r requirements.txt` (you can use either Python 2 or 3).
+Run `ansible-galaxy install -r requirements.yml` to install role dependencies.
+Authenticate to Pouta.
+You can get the needed credentials from https://pouta.csc.fi/dashboard/project/access_and_security/api_access/openrc/ .
+You'll get a shell script which you need to source before running any of the commands below.
+You'll also need to upload the COMHIS public key to Pouta at https://pouta.csc.fi/dashboard/project/access_and_security/ -> Key Pairs.
+Name it `comhis`.

 # Building servers

-First, authenticate to Pouta.
-You can get the needed credentials from https://pouta.csc.fi/dashboard/project/access_and_security/api_access/openrc/ .

-Then, run e.g. `ansible-playbook playbooks/build-frontend.yml`.
+Run e.g. `ansible-playbook playbooks/build-frontend.yml`.
 Here, the frontend node needs to be built before the others, as, being the only node with a public IP, it acts as a bastion host to access the others, which are only in a private subnet.
 You'll need the COMHIS RSA key.
 To get an SSH conf of the current servers, run `ansible-playbook playbooks/generate-ssh-config.yml`.

 # Building a temporary processing node